avhishek-49/Balance-Humanity/BACKEND/README.md

 ### 2.)
 To get image from the bucket.
-- The user can request for the certain image type using the unique name, that is: image_type.
+- The user can request for the certain image type using the unique name, that is: image_category.
 #### Method : GET
 #### Url : {{humanity}}/api/v1/image/get

 - Request Payload:
     ```
     {
-    "customer_id":"2",
-    "image_type":"profile"
+    "image_category":"profile"
     }
     ```
+- Request Header:

+    -Authorization: Bearer ldfgagfbb........

 - Response Payload: The response for successfully image found is shown as: